s-vad/casting_agency/README.md

 # Casting Agency
 ##### Udacity Full stack Nanodegree Capstone Project

-The Casting Agency models a company that is responsible for creating movies and managing and assigning actors to those movies.
+The motivation for this project is to create my capstone project for Udacity's Fullstack Nanodegree program.
+This project models a Casting Agency company that is responsible for creating movies and managing and assigning actors to those movies.

 ## API URL
 - **Heroku:** https://casting-agency-sv.herokuapp.com/